 Less commonly, people have unequal pupils because of

 Either the larger or the smaller pupil may be the abnormal one depending on the cause.
 Often, the larger pupil is unable to constrict normally.
-However, sometimes, as in Horner syndrome, the smaller pupil is unable to widen (see page Horner Syndrome).
+However, sometimes, as in Horner syndrome Horner Syndrome Horner syndrome affects one side of the face, causing the eyelid to droop, the pupil to become small (constricted), and sweating to decrease.
+The cause is disruption of the nerve fibers that... read more , the smaller pupil is unable to widen.
 If the larger pupil is abnormal, the difference between pupil sizes is greater in bright light.
 If the smaller pupil is abnormal, the difference is greater in the dark.

 Eye disorders that cause unequal pupils include birth defects and eye injury.
 Also, certain drugs that get into the eye may affect the pupil.
 Such drugs may be drops intended to treat eye disorders (for example, homatropine used for certain inflammatory disorders or injuries or pilocarpine used for glaucoma), or they may be drugs or other substances that accidentally get into the eye (for example, scopolamine used as a patch for motion sickness, plants such as jimsonweed, or certain insecticides).
 Inflammation of the iris (iritis) and certain types of glaucoma cause unequal pupils, but this finding is usually overshadowed by severe eye pain.